ufukesra/Betbull/README.md

         QUESTIONS AND ANSWERS

  Q1-Which automation frameworks are you using in your current job?
- A1-Behavioral Driven Development Framework and Data Driven Development  Frameworks
+ A1-Behaviour Driven Development Framework(BDD) and Data Driven Development Framework (DDT)

  Q2-Do you use any Device Farm for automation?
 Please specify A2-AWS EC2 Instance for Jenkins job to run test framework on cloud computer and also familiar with Azure Devops.

  Q3-Which technologies/tools do you use for automation of WEB/Mobile/BE platforms?
  A3-Java, Selenium, Cucumber, JUnit, TestNG, Gherkin,  IntelliJ, Github, Jenkins, RestAssured, Postman, Microsoft SQL Server, Oracle SQL Developer, Appium, Android Studio.